Rugby league in Yorkshire: History

 In the context of this article, Yorkshire is defined by its historical boundaries of three ridings, this is mostly the same as its modern-day boundaries which consists of four counties.

 Rugby league was founded in Yorkshire in 1895 at the George Hotel in Huddersfield when 22 clubs broke away from the Rugby Football Union to form the Northern Rugby Football Union which later changed its name to the Rugby Football League.

 The first winners of the newly formed league, the NRFU Championship were Bradford based team Manningham FC in 1895.
 Between 1896 and 1900 teams either played in the Yorkshire or Lancashire League depending on geographical location but still competed in the Challenge Cup.
 In the early years of the competition Huddersfield were a dominant force, winning multiple league titles between the 1910s and 1940s.

 In the Super League era, Bradford Bulls were one of the dominant forces in the early years winning four titles between 1997 and 2005.
 Leeds Rhinos became the most successful team in Yorkshire winning eight Super League titles and winning 14 Challenge Cups.

 Competitions

 Yorkshire League

 The Yorkshire League was founded in 1895 for teams in Yorkshire to compete in.
 Leeds and Huddersfield dominated the league before it was abandoned in 1970 due to the amount of fixtures being played.

 Yorkshire Cup

 The Yorkshire Cup was a cup competition for teams in Yorkshire.
-The competition ran from 1905–1992 when it folded due to the number of fixtures in the calendar and the Rugby Football League (RFL) not seeing it as being a part of the future of modern rugby league.
+The competition ran from 1905–1992 when it folded due to the number of fixtures in the calendar, and the Rugby Football League (RFL) not seeing it as being a part of the future of modern rugby league.

 Rugby league clubs in Yorkshire

-The table below lists clubs located within the traditional borders of Yorkshire in the top three tiers of the British rugby league system: from the top division (the Super League), down to tier 3 of League 1.
+The table below lists clubs located within the traditional borders of Yorkshire in the top two tiers of the British rugby league system: the Super League and the Championship.